jaskipper/docker-alpine-apache-php7/README.md

 ### Examples

-This images are build on nimmis/alpine-micro which are a modified version of Alpine with a working init process, and a working cron, logrotate  and syslog.
+This image is built on nimmis/alpine-micro which is a modified version of Alpine with a working init process, a working cron, logrotate and syslog.
 Services are started with runit daemon, for more information about that see [nimmis/alpine-mico](https://registry.hub.docker.com/u/nimmis/alpine-micro/)